Modern Slavery Statement

 LifeArc is a medical research charity registered in England and Wales.
-We have a 25 year legacy of helping scientists and organisations turn their research into treatments and diagnostics for patients.
+For over 25 years we have been helping scientists and organisations turn their research into treatments and diagnostics for patients.

 LifeArc is pioneering new ways to turn great science into greater patient impact.
 We bring together a network of partners to tackle specific diseases and directly fund academic and early stage research.

-With 161 employees, the charity has dedicated laboratories in Stevenage where around 80 scientists work on antibody and small molecule projects, while the Edinburgh lab activities progress diagnostics development.
+With 182 employees, the charity has dedicated laboratories in Stevenage where around 90 scientists work on antibody and small molecule projects, while our Edinburgh lab progresses diagnostics development.

 To carry out our activities efficiently, we use suppliers to support the operations of our organisation.
 The main areas in which we engage suppliers are:

 - Facilities management;

 - Information technology;